arunasurya/bisqtransifex/translatordocumentation.md

 That being said, this is not a final list, and it is subject to change if there is a demand for a new language or if a good reason is given to include that language.
 A translator is welcome to create a proposal in the Bisq DAO to add a language.
 A new language is most likely to be accepted if there is an active effort to create a community and user base in that language, e.g., via meetups, [liquidity weeks](https://github.com/bisq-network/compensation/issues/62), forums, etc. If there is an increased interest in a language, say Italian, and if it is accepted to the core list, then the past translations can be compensated.

-As we start translating certain Bisq pages, there might be an increased interest in those languages as well.
-And, if there is no interest in some of the current core languages, or lack of translators, those languages may also be removed.
+As we start translating certain Bisq pages, there might be an increased interest in some noncore languages as well.
+And, if there is no interest in some of the current core languages, or no translator activity, those languages may also be removed.
 So, in short, this is a dynamic process, subject primarily to user demand, translator activity, the number of speakers worldwide and competence level.

 ## Compensation Requests
 Here are some guidelines for gauging your compensation request, based on the recent requets that have been approved: